kmamal/node-sdl/README.md

 #### Canvas, WebGL, and WebGPU

-One goal of this project is to allow using Canvas (the 2D rendering context API), WebGL, and WebGPU without a browser.
+One goal of this project is to allow using Canvas, WebGL, and WebGPU without a browser.
-You can already use [@kmamal/gl](https://github.com/kmamal/headless-gl#readme) to draw on windows using WebGL.
+You can use the [canvas](https://www.npmjs.com/package/canvas) package to render using the canvas API.
-WebGPU is also working, but it's not been fully integrated: you can use [@kmamal/gpu](https://github.com/kmamal/gpu#readme) for compute and render, but it can't yet render directly to windows; that will come in a future version.
+For WebGL you can use [@kmamal/gl](https://github.com/kmamal/headless-gl#readme) and for WebGPU you can use [@kmamal/gpu](https://github.com/kmamal/gpu#readme).
-Right now you have to go through an intermediate buffer.
+Both WebGL and WebGPU support rendering directly to the window (without any intermediate buffer copying).
-Same with the Canvas API, where you can use the [canvas](https://www.npmjs.com/package/canvas) package to draw to a buffer and then draw that to a window.
+Canvas still uses an intermediate buffer, but that might change in the future.

 ## Installation